spartanpotato/M_Series_Chip_Benchmarks/README.md

 A tool to benchmark apple's M series chips. <br />
 Currently there is only time measurement for matmul using apple's MPS and accelerate for single presicion floats.

+## Requirements
+- This project is meant to be run on M series chips.
+- Allow powermetrics run without sudo:
+    - sudo visudo
+    - Add to the end "\<user>\ ALL=(ALL) NOPASSWD: /usr/bin/powermetrics"
+- mac core utils to use gdate, to install use "brew install coreutils".

 ## To compile
-Inside the matmul folder both cpu and gpu versions have their own makefiles, move to the folder and use make. <br />
+Inside the matmul folder use make, it will make executables for the main program and each matmul implementation.
-To use the main program you also need to use make on the matmul folder

 ## To execute
 Once compiled, inside the same folder use ./matmul N check, where N is the size of the matrices N x N, and check is a boolean that says if you want the program to perform a sequential matmul on cpu to verify the result.
 You will get the compute time in miliseconds, the gflops, and, if check is '1', wether the result was correct.